Suggestions for greater comfort and healing during your stay

 Support our tobacco-free environment

-All of Ohio State’s Wexner Medical Center locations – inside and out – are tobacco-free.
+All of the Ohio State Wexner Medical Center locations – inside and out – are tobacco-free.
 Patients and visitors should talk with their physicians about smoking cessation and nicotine replacement therapy prior to a visit or coming to the hospital.

 Patient Experience offers assistance